Rubix982/Rubix982/README.md

 Right now working on,

 - [ETS](https://github.com/TashikMoin23/ETS), a cloud web application acting as a CMS with a ReactJS frontend, and a backend CMS in Drupal.
-- `Himalaya`, a full stack project quite similar to an ecommerce application.
+- [Himalaya](https://ets-beryl.vercel.app/), a full stack project quite similar to an ecommerce application.
 Repository yet to be created.
 Has a decided frontend in ReacTJS + TypeScript, and a backend in ASP.NET Core 5.0.
 - [Terrabuzz](https://github.com/rubix982/terrabuzz), still working on this project to develop more features.

 <h1 align='left'>Favorite Quote At The Moment?</h1>